-When installing wood flooring over unconditioned space use of a liquid-applied, or similar Class II vapor retarder that is compatible with the flooring adhesive may be used to allow for a glue-assist directly to the subfloor.
-E.g. Bostik Roll-Cote.
+When installing wood flooring over unconditioned space (not pier and beam), use of a liquid-applied, or similar Class II vapor retarder that is compatible with the flooring adhesive may be used to allow for a glue-assist directly to the subfloor.
+E.g. MVP4.